ansible/ansible/README.rst

 Ansible is a radically simple IT automation system.
-It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, and multi-node orchestration.
+It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration.
 Ansible makes complex changes like zero-downtime rolling updates with load balancers easy.
 More information on `the Ansible website <https://ansible.com/>`_.

-You can install a released version of Ansible via ``pip``, a package manager, or our `release repository <https://releases.ansible.com/ansible/>`_.
-See our `installation guide <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>`_ for details on installing Ansible on a variety of platforms.

-Red Hat offers supported builds of `Ansible Engine <https://www.ansible.com/ansible-engine>`_.

-Power users and developers can run the development branch directly.
-It is reasonably stable, but you are more likely to encounter breaking changes when running the ``devel`` branch.
-We recommend participating in the Ansible community if you want to run the development branch - see Get Involved below.

 Design Principles
 =================